The European market potential for fonio

 The European market for fonio begins to grow

 Even before fonio was authorised for sale in the EU in 2018, some buyers had already been importing small amounts of it since 2012.
-These small amounts were likely used for testing, for product development or to supply a small market segment of ethnic foods (Figure 2), as well as for non-food uses such as birdseed.
-Unless major disruptions in the grain markets take place, in the coming years, fonio will probably continue its steady but modest growth of recent years.
+These small amounts were likely used for testing, for product development or to supply a small market segment of ethnic foods, as well as for non-food uses such as birdseed.

 Despite its growing market share, fonio has remained rather unknown among European consumers.
 At this point in time, it will take a significant marketing effort to mainstream fonio.